Harmonics and Harmonic Frequency in AC Circuits

 The instantaneous value of the harmonic frequency can be given as;

-For a second order harmonics
+For second-order harmonics

 Instantaneous value of 2nd order harmonics